FLASH SALE: For a limited time, save up to 15% OFF the Go San Francisco Pass! Follow the link for details.

 Attractions Included on the Go San Francisco Pass

-The Go San Francisco Pass hooks you up with entry to 28 of the city’s hottest attractions.
+The Go San Francisco Pass hooks you up with entry to more than 25 of the city’s hottest attractions.
 Below is a sample of them, along with their regular adult admission prices:

 - Hop-on Hop-off Bus Tour – $55

 - Bridge 2 Bridge Cruise – $44

 - Golden Gate Bay Cruise – $34